 Some students will choose to remain in Singapore for university.
 To learn about the admission requirements for these universities, go to their websites and search for admission requirements for international students from America.
 Even if you don't have a US passport, you will leave SAS with an American high school diploma so those admission requirements will apply to you.

 While US universities base their admissions decisions primarily on a student's transcript, Singaporean universities focus more on examination results.
-SAT and AP scores are extremely important, and you may also be required to take Subject Tests as well.
+SAT and AP scores are extremely important.
 Most universities in Singapore have minimum exam score requirements, and most successful applicants will have higher scores.

 The six public universities in Singapore are:

 - Nanyang Technological University (NTU)

 - National University of Singapore (NUS)

 - Singapore University of Social Sciences (SUSS; previously UniSIM)

 - Singapore University of Technology and Design (SUTD)

 Local Arts Institutions